-This 1942 release, Quiet Please, Murder, is an enjoyable yet routine detective mystery with art forger, George Sanders, at his condescending best.
+This 1942 release, Quiet Please, Murder, is an enjoyable yet routine detective mystery with art forger George Sanders at his condescending best.
 His partner in crime is Gail Patrick, playing a phony art expert.
 They tolerate each other only for their monetary rewards.
 This unknown film was a World War II encourager in defeating the Nazis.
-Film vacillates between serious and humorous making it a fast seventy minutes.
+Film vacillates between serious and humorous, making it a fast seventy minutes.
 Richard Denning is a standout with plenty of quips as is Byron Foulger as the nervous head librarian during an air raid.
-My full assessment at Unknown Hollywood.
+My full assessment at FORGOTTEN CINEMA.

 No comments: